zhuxiao/asvbm/README.md

 A tool for multi-Allele-aware Structural Variant statistics Benchmarking for Multiple callsets

 -------------------
-ASVBM is A tool for multi-Allele-aware Structural Variant statistics Benchmarking for Multiple callsets.
+ASVBM is A tool for multi-Allele-aware Structural Variant (SV) statistics Benchmarking for Multiple callsets.
 ASVBM uses user-provided callsets and a benchmark data set as input.
 It first computes the basics metrics, such as the number of true positives (TPs), false positives (FPs), false negatives (FNs), latent positives (LPs), sequence similarity, recall, precision, and F1 score.
 Notably, ASVBM introduces the concept of LP and employs a local joint analysis validation approach to address cases where multiple smaller variants are nearly or entirely equivalent to a larger variant.
 It then computes the variant region size difference between the user-called variants and the corresponding ones in the benchmark data set by computing the distance between their breakpoint distance, and it also calculates the variant size ratio for the two variant regions.
 Finally, it computes the statistics for variants with various region sizes.
 A notable feature of ASVBM is its capability to benchmark multiple identification results and generate information-rich chart information.
 This provides a more intuitive showcase of the performance of different detection methods.
 At the same time, ASVBM supports multiple user callsets benchmarking on the same benchmark set, providing a more intuitive display of the comparative results between samples.
 Finally, in multiple user callsets benchmarking, ASVBM supports filtering shared false negatives (FNs) not reported by any calling results within the benchmark set, providing a more reliable reference for benchmarking.

+Besides, ASVBM has the ability of constructing confident high-quality SV set from multiple callsets, which is useful when constructing high-quality benchmark sets.
+ASVBM employs the bi-directional local joint analysis strategy to construct the SV set in a robost way.

+Moreover, ASVBM also can be used to extract multi-allelic variants in human genomes.
+For the diploid human genome, there are many heterozygous variants, and ASVBM can be used to extract these variants.

-For more detailed experiment information, please refer to [asvbm-experiments](https://github.com/zhuxiao/asvbm-experiments).
+For more detailed benchmarking experiment information, please refer to [asvbm-experiments](https://github.com/zhuxiao/asvbm-experiments).

 ## Introduction
+### Variant statistics
 ASVBM is a comprehensive tool for benchmarking the results of structural variant identification.
 Taking the VCF files as input, ASVBM utilizes multiple structural variant similarity metrics, including reference distance, SV type matching, reciprocal overlap, size similarity, and sequence similarity to provide an improved approach to structural variant matching.
 ASVBM supports multiple user callsets benchmarking and generates detailed graphical information.

 If you use ASVBM, please cite